Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Partitioning Well-Clustered Graphs in Nearly-Linear Time

-Based on \lemref{sameCoreSmall} and \lemref{betweenCoreBig}, we can simply delete one of the two vertices $c_i$ and $c_j$ whose distance is less than $10^{-4}\cdot\|x(c_i)\|^2/k$.
-The correctness and runtime of the procedure \textsc{SeedAndTrim} is summarized as follows:
+Based on \cref{lem:sameCoreSmall} and \cref{lem:success}, we can simply delete one of the two vertices $c_i$ and $c_j$ whose distance is less than $10^{-4}\cdot\|x(c_i)\|^2/(2k)$.
+The following lemma presents the correctness and runtime of the procedure \textsc{SeedAndTrim}, i.e., Algorithm~\ref{fig:seed}.